FuelLabs/fuels-rs/docs/src/predicates/send-spend-predicate.md

 {{#include ../../../examples/predicates/src/lib.rs:predicate_spend}}
 ```

-To check that the predicate data is correct, you can use the `validate_predicate` method on your `Predicate` instance.
+To check that the predicate data is correct, you can use the `validate` method on your `Predicate` instance.

 ```rust,ignore
 {{ ../../../examples/predicates/src/lib.rs:predicate_validate}}